ricardopolanski/smart_reporting_challenge/README.md

 <h3>Requirements</h3>

-- NodeJS installed in the machine
+- NodeJS installed on the machine

 <h3>Steps to execute</h3>